HuolalaTech/react-query-kit/README.md

 ## Middleware

-The middleware feature is a new addition in SWR 1.0 that enables you to execute logic before and after SWR hooks.
+This feature is inspired by the [Middleware feature from SWR](https://swr.vercel.app/docs/middleware).
+The middleware feature is a new addition in ReactQueryKit 1.5.0 that enables you to execute logic before and after hooks.

+Middleware receive the hook and can execute logic before and after running it.
+If there are multiple middleware, each middleware wraps the next middleware.
+The last middleware in the list will receive the original hook.

 ### Usage